logicbomb-1/LARVA/README.md

 ## Acknowledgments

-* Thanks to Mridu Bhutani for the initial prototype.
+* Thanks to Mridu Bhatnagar for the initial prototype.